 These drugs may lower libido, cause problems with ejaculation, or lead to erectile dysfunction (ED).
 Rarely, they can cause gynecomastia, a condition in which a man develops breasts.

 Phosphodiesterase-5 inhibitors are drugs for erectile dysfunction (ED).
-They may also treat the symptoms of BPH, particularly in men who also have ED.
+They

 Sometimes phosphodiesterase-5 inhibitors are used alongside other BPH drugs to combat erectile side effects.
 Drugs in this group include: